We are tackling poverty and malnutrition, starting at the root.

 What if we could make sustainable farming profitable in both the short- and long-term?

-Ernest is a 58-year old farmer in Haiti who owns two acres of land in the rural village of Moreau, Haiti.
-Every morning Ernest wakes up at 6 a.m. to tend to his fields and the few livestock he still owns.
-He tells me that ten years ago he was able to produce enough food for his entire extended family, yet now he is struggling to produce enough even for himself and his kids.
-When I ask him why this is happening, he takes a deep breath and tells me “Te’a fatige” or “The earth is tired.”
+Ernest is a 58-year-old farmer in Haiti who owns two acres of land in the rural village of Moreau.
+Each morning, Ernest wakes up at 6 a.m. to tend to his fields and the few livestock he still owns.
+Ten years ago he was able to produce enough food for his entire extended family, yet now he is struggling to produce enough even for himself and his kids.
+When asked why this is happening, he says “Te’a fatige” or “The earth is tired.”